matt-benton/mb-personal-nuxt/content/articles/_tips_for_writing_better_if_statements.md

 }
 ```

-We can make this a lot cleaner by adding both conditions to the parent if statement and adding `&&` in between them.
-Now we have reduced the number of lines of code in our function from seven to five.
+We can make this cleaner by adding both conditions to the parent "if" statement and adding `&&` in between them.
+Now we have reduced the number of lines of code inside our function from seven to five.
 We also don't have to try to hold the meaning of the first if statement in our brain while we are reading the second one.

 ```javascript
 const isVegetarian = function(pizza) {